 - We are one of three BASIS Charter School campuses that house kindergarten through grade 12 under one roof.

 - The Class of 2019 has 7 National Hispanic Scholars (determined by performance on the PSAT).

 - 48 percent of our faculty has a Master’s Degree; 4 percent of our faculty has a Doctorate degree, and 4 percent of our faculty have law degrees.

 - In 2018, 154 students took 480 AP exams; 85 percent earned a passing score of 3 or higher.

-- Our students traveled with their teachers to both Washington, D>C., and Costa Rica during the 2017–2018 academic year.
+- During the 2017-2018 school year, our students traveled with their teachers to both Washington, D.C., and Costa Rica.

 - As a growing school in a rapidly expanding community, BASIS Mesa has partnered with community members to implement and foster a “Community Counts” character program.
 Each month, the school highlights a character trait—from respect to teamwork—and celebrates with pep assemblies, spirit days, and more.
 This program creates a partnership between the teachers, staff, parents, students, and community members, allowing BASIS Mesa to be an important community center in east Mesa.